TabularEditor/TabularEditorDocs/te3/csharp-scripts.md

+---
+uid: csharp-scripts
+title: C# Scripts
+author: Daniel Otykier
+updated: 2021-09-08
+applies_to:
+  editions:
+    - edition: Desktop
+    - edition: Business
+    - edition: Enterprise
+---
-# Advanced Scripting
+# C# Scripts

-This is an introduction to the Advanced Scripting capabilities of Tabular Editor.
+This is an introduction to the C# Scripting capabilities of Tabular Editor 3.
 Information in this document is subject to change.
-Also, make sure to check out the article on [Useful script snippets](/Useful-script-snippets), for some more real-life examples of what you can do with the scripting capabilities of Tabular Editor.
+Also, make sure to check out the article on @useful-script-snippets, for some more real-life examples of what you can do with the scripting capabilities of Tabular Editor.

-## What is Advanced Scripting?
+## Why C# scripting?
 The goal of the UI of Tabular Editor is to make it easy to perform most tasks commonly needed when building Tabular Models.
 For example, changing the Display Folder of multiple measures at once is just a matter of selecting the objects in the explorer tree and then dragging and dropping them around.
 The right-click context menu of the explorer tree provides a convenient way to perform many of these tasks, such as adding/removing objects from perspectives, renaming multiple objects, etc.

 There may be many other common workflow tasks, which are not as easily performed through the UI however.
-For this reason, Tabular Editor introduces Advanced Scripting, which lets advanced users write a script using C# syntax, to more directly manipulate the objects in the loaded Tabular Model.
+For this reason, Tabular Editor offers C# scripting, which lets advanced users write a script using C# syntax, to more directly manipulate the objects in the loaded Tabular Model.

+> [!NOTE]
+> The C# script editor in Tabular Editor 3 does not yet have IntelliSense(TM)-like capabilities enabled.
+This feature will be available in a later release.
+View @roadmap for more information.

 ## Objects
 The scripting API provides access to two top-level objects, `Model` and `Selected`.
 The former contains methods and properties that allow you to manipulate all objects in the Tabular Model, whereas the latter exposes only objects that are currently selected in the explorer tree.

-The `Model` object is a wrapper of the [Microsoft.AnalysisServices.Tabular.Model](https://msdn.microsoft.com/en-us/library/microsoft.analysisservices.tabular.model.aspx) class, exposing a subset of it‚Äôs properties, with some additional methods and properties for easier operations on translations, perspectives and object collections.
+The `Model` object is a wrapper of the [Microsoft.AnalysisServices.Tabular.Model](https://msdn.microsoft.com/en-us/library/microsoft.analysisservices.tabular.model.aspx) class, exposing a subset of itís properties, with some additional methods and properties for easier operations on translations, perspectives and object collections.
 The same applies to any descendant objects, such as Table, Measure, Column, etc. which all have corresponding wrapper objects.
 Please see ***Appendix A*** for a complete listing of objects, properties and methods in the Tabular Editor wrapper library.

 The main advantage of working through this wrapper is, that all changes will be undoable from the Tabular Editor UI.
 Simply press CTRL+Z after executing a script, and you will see that all changes made by the script are immediately undone.
 Furthermore, the wrapper provides convenient methods that turn many common tasks into simple one-liners.
 We will provide some examples below.
 It is assumed that the reader is already somewhat familiar with C# and LINQ, as these aspects of Tabular Editors scripting capabilities will not be covered here.
 Users unfamiliar with C# and LINQ should still be able to follow the examples given below.